offbynull/learn/Math/input/input.md

 3. If two numbers start with a single non-zero digit is followed by zero or more 0s, the result of their multiplication is equivalent to multiplying the single non-zero digits together and appending the 0s to the end.
 For example, ..

-   * 30 \* 2 is 60 -- 3 ends in 1 zero and 2 ends in no zeros, so the result has 1 zero
+   * 30 \* 2 = 60 -- 3 ends in 1 zero and 2 ends in no zeros, so the result has 1 zero

      ```
      ┌─┬─┬─┐